Agriculture in Costa Rica: Subsistence farming

 This type of farming is practiced predominately by the indigenous tribes in Costa Rica.
 The main activity of the BriBri tribe is agriculture.
 The Limon region (82.8° – 83.3°W, 9.6°- 9.3°N) is one of the main regions where indigenous farmers practice subsistence agroforestry.
 These tribes rely on natural growth within the forest as well as small sustainable gardens to produce enough food for a clan to survive on.
 The Bribri tribe of Talamanca reside in the Puerto Limon region and cultivate more than 120 wild and domestic crop species, providing provisions, building materials, medicine, and trade items for the people.

 Any food or resources left over are quickly traded for other commodities the clan cannot produce for themselves (i.e. medicine, food, clothes, etc.).
 BriBri Indians implement different agricultural techniques to maintain and enrich their native traditions.
 Agroforestry, an interactive practice of positioning forest flora amongst crops that have mutualistic relationships is one of these traditions.
 "They use natural nutrient cycling and symbiotic relationships between plants, insects, birds, bats, and other animals to provide natural mechanisms for pest control, incorporate soil rejuvenating legume trees, and produce relay harvests throughout the year".
 Some other practices these subsistence farmers adhere to include: maintaining their natural resource base, manage pests and diseases through internal regulating mechanisms rather than pesticides and other chemicals, and relying on minimum artificial inputs from outside the farm system.

 Many of these Costa Rican communities are beginning to the effects of globalization as many plantations are buying up land and invading indigenous areas.
 Recent government action has led to mitigation of such effects.
 "On September 12, the Administrative Tribunal of Contention ordered the relevant federal agencies – the Institute of Agrarian Development (IDA) and the National Commission of Indigenous Affairs (CONAI) – to expropriate more than 11,000 acres of land to be returned to the Bribri community of the Kekoldi reservation—this part of Bribri territory is currently occupied by non-indigenous people."

+Costa Rican agricultural research and MSME support

+Costa Rica's National Center for Food Science and Technology (Centro Nacional de Ciencia y Tecnología de Alimentos or CITRA) seeks "to research and develop knowledge in food science and technology closely linked to the agri-food sector in order to innovate, increase its competitiveness, and generate high-quality food."
+It provides assistance to the Rural and Small Business Agroindustrial Development Program (Proyecto de Desarrollo Agroindustrial Rural y Pequeña y Mediana Empresa (DAIR-PYMES)).
+DAIR-PYMES provides scientific and technological support to rural agroindustrial MSMEs (Micro, Small, and Medium sized Enterprises).